novakov-alexey/novakov-alexey.github.io/content/k8s-operator/index.md

     }
 ```

-In the match statement, we call different methods of some controller object which will define right now:
+In the above match statement, we call different methods of a controller object, which will define right now:

 ```scala